awslabs/aws-cloudfront-extensions/docs-ig/en/extension-repository/pre-warming.md

 6. Select **Next**.
 7. On the Configure stack options page, you can specify tags (key-value pairs) for the resources in the stack and set other options, then select **Next**.
 8. On the Review page, review and confirm the settings.
 Ensure that you select the checkbox to acknowledge that the template will create IAM resources.
 Select **Next**.
 9. Choose **Create stack** to deploy the stack.

-You can view the status of the stack in the **Status** column in the Amazon CloudFormation console.
+10. You can view the status of the stack in the **Status** column in the Amazon CloudFormation console.
 Under normal circumstances, the status will change to **CREATE_COMPLETE** within approximately 15 minutes.

-You can also select the **Outputs** tab to view detailed information about the stack resources.

-## How to use Pre-warming

-Before pre-warming, you need to set Viewer protocol policy as **HTTP and HTTPS** in your CloudFront distribution's cache behavior.

-### Pre-warm by Postman

-1. After the solution is deployed, open the *Outputs* tab of the CloudFormation stack to find the following information:
+11. After the solution is deployed, open the **Outputs** tab of the CloudFormation stack to find the following information:

     ![Prewarm Output](../../images/prewarm-cloudformation.png)

     - **prewarmapikeyoutput**: API key ARN.
 You can find this API key in the API Gateway console under API keys, click on the show button to get the key.
 This API key is required for authentication when making requests to the pre-warm API, as the value for x-api-key.
     - **prewarmapiEndpoint**: The URL of the pre-warm API, which is the base URL followed by the prewarm keyword.
     ***For example***: If PrewarmApiEndpoint is **https://123456789.execute-api.us-east-1.amazonaws.com/prod/**, then the pre-warm API is invoked via POST method at **https://123456789.execute-api.us-east-1.amazonaws.com/prod/prewarm**
     ***For example***: If PrewarmStatusApiEndpoint is **https://test.execute-api.us-east-1.amazonaws.com/prod/**, then the pre-warm status API is invoked via GET method at **https://test.execute-api.us-east-1.amazonaws.com/prod/prewarm**

+## How to use Pre-warming

+Before pre-warming, you need to set Viewer protocol policy as **HTTP and HTTPS** in your CloudFront distribution's cache behavior.
+See [API Reference Guide](../api-reference-guide/extension-repository.md#pre-warming)

+### Pre-warm by Postman

-2. Open a tool capable of sending HTTP requests, such as Postman.
+1. Open a tool capable of sending HTTP requests, such as Postman.
-3. Send a pre-warm request following the pre-warm API format (see [API Reference Guide](../api-reference-guide/extension-repository.md#pre-warming)) and add a key-value pair to the header: key as **x-api-key**, value as the API key.
+2. Send a pre-warm request following the pre-warm API format and add a key-value pair to the header: key as **x-api-key**, value as the API key.

     ![Prewarm API Key](../images/prewarm_apikey.png)

     ![prewarm-trigger-new.png](../../images/prewarm-trigger-new.png)

-4. The pre-warm API will return a request ID, indicating that you have successfully triggered the pre-warm.
+3. The pre-warm API will return a request ID, indicating that you have successfully triggered the pre-warm.
 Next, you can use the pre-warm progress API to get the pre-warm status.
-5. Send a request following the format of the pre-warm progress API and add the request ID to the URL parameters.
+4. Send a request following the format of the pre-warm progress API and add the request ID to the URL parameters.
 Add the x-api-key in the header, and in the response, you will see the latest pre-warm status.
 (Make sure to check if the Accept-Encoding is present in the request header with the value "gzip, deflate, br".
 If not, ensure to add it)

     ![get-prewarm.png](../../images/get-prewarm.png)

-6. You can dynamically adjust the overall pre-warm progress by changing the number of pre-warm instances after starting pre-warming.
+5. You can dynamically adjust the overall pre-warm progress by changing the number of pre-warm instances after starting pre-warming.

    ![prewarm-instance.png](../../images/prewarm-instance.png)

-7. After changing the number of pre-warm instances, you can check the current number of instances in the system.
+6. After changing the number of pre-warm instances, you can check the current number of instances in the system.

    ![prewarm-getinstance.png](../../images/prewarm-getinstance.png)

-8. After pre-warming is complete, you can view the pre-warming report.
+7. After pre-warming is complete, you can view the pre-warming report.

    ![prewarm-getreport.png](../../images/prewarm-getreport.png)